 Children's has cooperative agreements with the following local institutions:

 - Fred Hutchinson Cancer Research Center

 - Multicare Health System (Mary Bridge Children's Hospital)

 These agreements establish IRB review procedures for research involving the respective institutions.
-Research which can be reviewed under these cooperative agreements can reduce the need for duplicate IRB review.
+Research that can be reviewed under these cooperative agreements can reduce the need for duplicate IRB review.

 University of Washington

-The agreement with the University of Washington allows researchers to use Children's IRB for research which involves both institutions.
+The agreement with the University of Washington allows researchers to use Children's IRB for research that involves both institutions.